tonethar/IGME-330-Master/notes/node-and-transpiling.md

 ```
 - this executes `webpack --watch` for you

-You should now see that *dist/bundle.js* has been created.
-If you open *bundle.js*, you will see that your 5 JavaScript files have been compiled to ES5 and the results bundled into it.
+You should now see that **dist/bundle.js** has been created.
+If you open **bundle.js**, you will see that your 4 JavaScript files have been compiled to ES5 and the results "bundled" into it.

 <hr>

 **7) Edit your HTML file**

-In **index.html** - make the "bottom" of the &lt;body> tag look like this:
+In **index.html** - make the &lt;script> tag look like this:

 ```html
   <!-- <script src="src/loader.js" type="module"></script> -->